Prior Surname Meaning, History & Origin

-Prior Surname Genealogy
+Prior Surname Meaning

 The spelling can be either Prior or Pryor.
 The surname originates from the Old English word prior, which described an official that was ranked below an abbot in a monastery.

-Prior Resources on
+Prior Surname Resources on

 - The Priors Priors from Cornwall to Australia.